 How To Get Transcendence

-Transcendence is a rare lunar item that can only be obtained by spending lunar coins, a rare currency found in secret locations or earned through achievements.
+Transcendence is a rare lunar item in Risk of Rain 2 that can only be obtained by spending lunar coins, a rare currency found in secret locations or earned through achievements.

 Players can buy Transcendence at the Bazaar Between Time from the vendor, Newt, or find it in lunar pods by spending at least one lunar coin.